AnuKritiW/QEMMeshSimplifier/README.md

 The workflow file can be found in: `.github/workflows/actions.yml`

+I also experimented with integrating Docker to create a consistent build environment across platforms.
+While Docker was not used in the final project, the experimental implementation can be found on the `github-actions-docker` branch [here](https://github.com/NCCA/programming-project-AnuKritiW/tree/github-actions-docker).

 ## References

 Apple Developer, no date.
 Performing Calculations on a GPU.
 Apple.
 Available from: https://developer.apple.com/documentation/metal/performing-calculations-on-a-gpu [Accessed 4 January 2025].